googleapis/google-cloud-dotnet/apis/Google.Cloud.Logging.V2/Google.Cloud.Logging.Log4Net/readme.md

 ## Custom configuration

-Within an appender the following options are available:
+Within a `GoogleStackdriverAppender` the following options are available (also see [GoogleStackdriverAppender_Configuration.cs](https://github.com/GoogleCloudPlatform/google-cloud-dotnet/blob/master/apis/Google.Cloud.Logging.V2/Google.Cloud.Logging.Log4Net/GoogleStackdriverAppender_Configuration.cs)):

+### projectId

 ``` xml
 <projectId value="<your project ID>"/>
 ```
-Must be present.
+Optional when running on Google App Engine (GAE) or Google Compute Engine (GCE), must be present on other platforms.
 The project ID given must be the ID of a project that already exists on [Google Cloud Platform](https://cloud.google.com/).

+On GCE and GAE the projectId will be auto-detected from the platform.

+### logId

 ``` xml
 <logId value="<your log ID>"/>
 ```
 Must be present.
-The log ID given is any string that is recorded as the name of the log, which can be used for simple filtering.
+The log ID given is any string that is recorded as the name of the log, which can be used for simple filtering when viewing log entries.

+### withMetaData

 ``` xml
 <withMetaData value="<various, see below>"/>